MythikAngel/miku-discord-theme/README.md

 ### How to install
 1. Make sure the dark theme is enabled in Discord.
 This theme is not made to be used with the light theme, and will look terrible.
-2. Make sure [BetterDiscord](https://betterdiscord.net/home/) is succescully installed
+2. Make sure [BetterDiscord](https://betterdiscord.net/home/) is successfully installed
 3. Download [Miku_V2-auto_update.theme.css](https://mythikangel.github.io/miku-discord-theme/Miku_V2-auto_update.theme.css) (Ctrl+S if it opens as plain text) and put it in the BD themes folder (usually `%appdata%\BetterDiscord\themes` on Windows)
 4. (Re)start Discord
 5. Enable the theme by going to Settings > Themes